lytics/grid/README.md

 It is  simple to use and provides the basic building blocks for distributed processing:

  1. Passing messages, which in grid is done via NATS.
- 1. Coorinating the process instances, which in grid is done via ETCD.
+ 1. Coorinating process and task instances, which in grid is done via ETCD.
  1. Scheduling tasks across the processes, which in grid is done via METAFORA.

 ### Quick Introduction